zed-industries/zed-fonts/README.md

 Custom configurations are set up in `private-build-plans.toml`.

+1. Pre-requisite: `ttfautohint`. `brew install ttfautohint`
-1. Install node modules with `npm install`
+2. Install node modules with `npm install`
-2. Run `npm run build -- contents::zed-mono` to build the font.
+3. Run `npm run build -- contents::zed-mono` to build the font.
-3. Output will be in `/dist`
+4. Output will be in `/dist`

 Don't check the `/dist` folder into the repo!